 Dreaming within the dream and Hiring

-During interviewing, I recruit team members that have dreams that fall within the dream of our organization, people that are passionate enough about those areas to join the organization and dream within the larger dream.
+During interviews, I recruit team members that have dreams that fall within the dream of our organization, people that are passionate enough about those areas to join the organization and dream within the larger dream.
 I expect all new key leaders to be able to dream within the larger dream.That leads to tremendous initiative and passion…

 Remember, the dreaming within the dream can work for any group.
 A team can be a family, a small group of friends, a department within an organization, or the entire organization itself.